Puget-Sound-Bitmaps/distributed-bitmap-engine/README.md

 make tpc_test
 ```
 in the same directory as the slave node to run the test on TPC-C data.
+## Paper
+The corresponding capstone paper for this project can be found [here](https://smburdick.github.io/dbie/submitted-paper.pdf).
+You can render the paper yourself by running `latexmk` in `report`; doing so requires `pdfTeX`.
 ## Authors
 ### Distributed System
 - Sam Burdick